dusty-nv/jetson-inference/docs/pytorch-plants.md

 # Re-training on the PlantCLEF Dataset

-Next, we'll train a model capable of classifying 20 different varieties of plants and trees from the <a href="https://www.imageclef.org/lifeclef/2017/plant">PlantCLEF</a> dataset:
+Next, we'll train a model capable of classifying 20 different varieties of plants and trees from the <a href="https://www.imageclef.org/lifeclef/2017/plant">PlantCLEF</a> dataset.

 <a href="https://www.imageclef.org/lifeclef/2017/plant"><img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-plants.jpg"></a>